-By the 18th Century, hydrotherapy became popular as a treatment.
+By the 18th Century, “hydrotherapy” became popular as a treatment.
 Patients were repeatedly immersed in freezing water.
-It didn’t work too well in curing the madness, but like the other treatments of the time (e.g. powerful emetics, purgatives and blood-letting), it probably frightened or shocked the patients into more docile behaviour.
-This might have given the impression of temporary improvement, naturally leading to a requirement for further doses to be administered…and it became a self perpetuating nightmare.
+It didn’t work too well in curing the madness, but like other treatments popular at the time e.g. powerful emetics, purgatives and blood-letting, it probably frightened or shocked the patients into more docile behaviour.
+This might have given the impression of temporary improvement, naturally leading to a requirement for further doses to be administered…and it became a self perpetuating nightmare for the patient

 Rotational therapy, said to have been invented by Charles Darwin’s grandfather, involved spinning the patients until they were dizzy and vomited.
 The idea was that spinning would calm the patient.
 Naturally, that didn’t work long-term either, though the patient might be calm for a while after feeling so ill.